 Through the course of the year, monthly dividends declared as a proportion of net earnings and cash flow from operations will vary significantly based on the activity levels of the Company's operations.
-During periods of higher activity, dividends declared as a percentage of net income and cash flow from operations will decrease, and likewise, during lower activity periods dividends declared as a percentage of net income and cash flow from operations will increase.
+During periods of higher activity, dividends declared as a percentage of net income and cash flow from operations will decrease, and likewise, during lower activity periods dividends declared as a percentage of net income and cash flow from operations will decrease, and percentage of net income and cash flow from operations will increase.
 Dividends are funded by cash provided by operating activities.
-During periods of insufficient cash availability, due to either the seasonality of the business or changes in the level of working capital, dividends may be funded through CES' surplus cash reserves or by accessing CES' credit facilities.
+During periods of insufficient cash availability, due to either the seasonality of the business or changes in the level of working capital, dividends may be funded through CESTC's surplus cash reserves or by accessing CESTC's credit facilities.

 Management and the Board of Directors review the appropriateness of dividends on a monthly basis taking into account applicable solvency requirements under corporate legislation, current and anticipated industry conditions and, particularly, growth opportunities requiring expansion capital and Management's forecast of distributable funds.
-Although, at this time, CES intends to continue to make cash dividends to shareholders, these dividends are not guaranteed.
+Although, at this time, CESTC intends to continue to make cash dividends to shareholders, these dividends are not guaranteed.
 In addition, future expansion, investments and acquisitions may be funded internally by withholding a portion of cash flow in conjunction with, or in replacement, of external sources of capital such as debt or the issuance of equity.
-To the extent that CES withholds cash flow to finance these activities, the amount of cash dividends to shareholders may be reduced.
-Alternatively, to the extent that CES' sustainable operating after tax cash flow improves, the amount of cash dividends to shareholders may be increased.
-Over the long-term, CES' business model has historically shown it can support a large proportion of cash flow from operations being paid out as a dividend or distribution as the long-term capital investments required and maintenance capital expenditures required for CES to execute its business plan are not significant.
+To the extent that CESTC withholds cash flow to finance these activities, the amount of cash dividends to shareholders may be reduced.
+Alternatively, to the extent that CESTC's sustainable operating after tax cash flow improves, the amount of cash dividends to shareholders may be increased.
+Over the long-term, CESTC's business model has historically shown it can support a large proportion of cash flow from operations being paid out as a dividend or distribution as the long-term capital investments required and maintenance capital expenditures required for CESTC to execute its business plan are not significant.